There are a number of key roles in Moodle these are:

 This role is for the external examiners who need to see the module pages, please note they will also need adding to the module in MAF.

-Students are enrolled on the pages according to the modules they register for through registry.
-If students do not have access to a page they are expecting, contact email@example.com to check their registration, students should not be manually added to course pages.
+Students are enrolled onto pages according to the modules they registered to take.
+If students do not have access to a page they are expecting, contact firstname.lastname@example.org to check their registration, students should not be manually added to course pages.

 If there are several groups for a module with different pages, (e.g. A, B etc.) and the department wants students in certain groups, then the department needs to advise modular who should be added to which group occurrence.